jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >I need more instructions, such as recipes and a more detailed preparation schedule.

 ### Computer Science Degree or Coding Boot Camp?
->When I ask you a question, I want you to generate several prompts could be used to obtain responses from ChatGPT.
+>When I ask you a question, I want you to generate several prompts that could be used to obtain responses from ChatGPT.
 List the relative strengths and weaknesses of each prompt.
 Summarize the prompt strategies when done.
 >
 >I would like a career in software engineering.
-Should I consider get a college degree in computer science or attend a coding boot camp?
+Should I consider getting a college degree in computer science or attend a coding boot camp?
 Consider education investment.
 Time investment.
 Long term earnings.
 Anything else.

 This should generate several prompts.
 Continue with:
 >Execute each prompt one at a time here.
 After each one, ask me whether I'd like to continue with that prompt or continue to the next one.